pottijordan/pottijordan.github.io/_posts/2021-05-14-determining-risk-less-badly.md

 Did you learn anything?
 Chances are, most of the risk scores are largely the same as what you scored based on your gut feeling.

-Vulnerability scoring using common framework's doesn’t give us anything besides being able to back up our gut feelings about risk.
-Either way we get to the same conclusion, and arguably, both are inaccurate..
+Vulnerability scoring using common frameworks doesn’t give us anything besides being able to back up our gut feelings about risk.
+Either way we get to the same conclusion, and arguably, both are inaccurate.

 ## So how should we rank risk?

 Most organizations perform annual risk assessments.
 These are how the business identifies risk, and determines how to mitigate or reduce that risk.
 There is a good chance that Legal, Product, HR, Security and other leaders are part of that conversation.

 Some common factors of these risk assessments include financial loss, employee dissatisfaction, customer loss, regulatory or compliance impact, and of course, likelihood.
 When we talk about risk to senior leadership, this is the language they speak.
 So going from a conversation with other leaders discussing all the threats that face the business, its no wonder our “critical” Windows Server vulnerability we reported to IT leadership gets disregarded.

 When we start to rank our findings, we start to ask these types of questions depending on the scoring model we are using: